 Traditional saunas need high air temperatures to pull impurities from the body, but infrared heated saunas can directly penetrate up to 45 mm inside the body, quickly raising your core body temperature.
 Impurities will be released using lower temperatures for a more comfortable experience.

-A typical conventional sauna requires a power supply of up to 7kW, therefore, an electrician will be needed to install the heater.
-Our largest infrared sauna needs a power supply capable of delivering 2.4kW and can be run directly from a domestic 3 pin socket.
+A typical conventional sauna requires a power supply of up to 7kW and requires an electrician to install.
+Our largest far infrared sauna needs only a power supply capable of delivering 2.4kW and can be run directly from a domestic 3 pin socket.
 Because there is no steam, no venting is required and the infrared sauna cannot cause condensation or damp.

 Infrared Saunas are a safe, low-cost method of removing toxins from the skin.
-Some of the benefits of infrared saunas include:
+Some of the benefits include:

 Over time, dirt and sweat, exposure to synthetic clothing, chlorinated water and various chemicals can lead to a build-up of toxins in the skin.
 The heat from the sauna allows for the removal of these toxins from the skin through increased heat and perspiration, leaving a healthier looking complexion.

 Medical studies show that most toxins in the body can be removed through the skin which helps reduce the load on the liver and kidneys.
 Heat from far infrared wavelengths will encourage perspiration.
 This process gradually aids the removal of heavy metals and toxic chemicals.
-Sweating through exercise alone is not as effective for the detoxification process.
-In comparison, saunas are fantastic for detoxifying the body
+Sweating through exercise alone is not as effective for the detoxification process, therefore saunas are fantastic for detoxifying the body.